 Certified Local Governments

-To provide comments, ask questions, or to request a printed copy of materials, please contact Jim Bertolini, the CLG Coordinator for the State of Nevada, at jbertolini[at]shpo.nv.gov or (775) 684-3436.
+If you have questions about these updates, please contact Jim Bertolini, the CLG Coordinator for the State of Nevada, at jbertolini[at]shpo.nv.gov or (775) 684-3436.

 Nevada's CLG Program